American Scientific Glassblowers Annual Symposium

 • Kyle Meyer (Proctor and Gamble) demonstrating how to build a double coil distillation head as an example of an Allan Brown Regular member workshop piece followed by Q&A

-• Dr. Illia Guzi (UW Madison) presents on how to shoot outstanding photos of glassware.
+• Dr. Illia Guzi (UW Madison) presents on darkfield photography of transparent glassware followed by Q&A

-• Formal programming is followed by break out rooms for Glass Happy Hour: grab a beverage of your choosing and meet other glassblowers.
+• Formal programming is followed by break out rooms to meet sponsors, talk with presenters or participate in Glass Happy Hour: grab a beverage of your choosing and meet other glassblowers.
 Share your favorite project, discuss tips and techniques, discuss tools and torches, meet a sponsor

 Thu June 18th 7-9:30 East Coast time TECHNICAL PAPERS AND SHOP TOURS

-• Tracy Dryer (UW Madison) presents Construction and use of a Cabezon Distillation Head with takeoff (an alternative to a traditional Oldershaw column)
+• Tracy Dryer (UW Madison) presents the construction of a Cabezon Distillation column: a reconceptualization of the Oldershaw distillation column w.
+Q&A

-• Formal programming is followed by break out rooms for Glass Happy Hour: grab a beverage of your choosing and meet other glassblowers.
+• Formal programming is followed by break out rooms to meet sponsors, talk with presenters or participate in Glass Happy Hour: grab a beverage of your choosing and meet other glassblowers.
 Share your favorite project, discuss tips and techniques, discuss tools and torches, meet a sponsor

 Fri June 18th 7-9:30 East Coast time TECHNICAL DEMONSTRATIONS

-• Formal programming is followed by break out rooms for Glass Happy Hour: grab a beverage of your choosing and meet other glassblowers.
+• Formal programming is followed by break out rooms to meet sponsors, talk with presenters or participate in Glass Happy Hour: grab a beverage of your choosing and meet other glassblowers.
 Share your favorite project, discuss tips and techniques, discuss tools and torches, meet a sponsor

 Sat June 20th